yuxuantaoisak/unit_4/Project/README.md

 ```

 This code first checks if the user has submitted an image.
 Then, the `secure_filename` function is used to sanitize the filename.
-Otherwise, an insecure filename such as "/xxx/xxx/pswd" will lead to the file being saved in an unintended directory[ref], compromising the website's security and making it prone to malicious activities.
+Otherwise, an insecure filename such as "/xxx/xxx/pswd" will lead to the file being saved in an unintended directory[ref 2], compromising the website's security and making it prone to malicious activities.
 Then, the code saves the image into the upload folder.
 The `os.path.join` concatenates filename and directory, ensuring that correct path separators are used.
 If the user didn't upload image, the code sets the variable to `None`.
 Each step of this process shows my algorithmic thinking abilities.

 To fetch the image, I designed an `if` condition in my html side.
 The code is shown below.